LumiCtrl : Learning Illuminant Prompts for Lighting Control in Personalized Text-to-Image Models: Preliminaries

-As shown in our PCA visualizations (Fig.~\ref{fig:illuminant_clustering}), embeddings for standard illuminant presets and kelvin temperatures exhibit two critical failures.
-First, they do not cluster with general lighting concepts---for instance, \emph{tungsten} is distant from \emph{warm} and \emph{lamp} in all models.
-Second, kelvin temperature values embed near generic numbers rather than with lighting semantics; \emph{2850K} clusters tightly with \emph{2000} and \emph{2500}, indicating the encoder treats them as ordinary integers, not photometric quantities.
-We quantify this semantic disorganization using silhouette scores across four clustering configurations (Fig.~\ref{fig:sil_score}).
-The scores for “Named vs. Kelvin” and “Standard vs. General Lighting” are consistently low or negative, confirming that the encoder does not recognize the semantic equivalence between illuminant names and their physical counterparts or general lighting terms.
+As shown in Figure~\ref{fig:illum_clustering}, embeddings of standard illuminant presets and kelvin temperatures exhibit two critical failures.
+First, they do not cluster with general lighting concepts in all models.
+Second, kelvin temperature values embed near generic numbers rather than with lighting semantics which indicates that encoder treats them as ordinary integers, not photometric quantities.
+We quantify this semantic disorganization using silhouette scores across four clustering configurations.
+The scores for “Standard vs. Kelvin” and “Standard vs. General Lighting” are consistently low or negative, confirming that encoders does not recognize semantic equivalence between illuminant names and their physical counterparts or general lighting terms.
 In contrast, “Kelvin vs. General Numeric” yields high scores, validating that kelvin tokens are interpreted numerically.
 This analysis reveals a fundamental semantic gap: current text encoders lack the domain-specific grounding required to interpret illuminant instructions.
-Consequently, methods that rely solely on prompting (e.g., Textual Inversion, DreamBooth) entangle lighting with object identity, as they cannot disentangle illuminant semantics from training data.
+Consequently, T2I methods that rely solely on prompting~\cite{textual_inversion,ruiz2022dreambooth,kumari2023multi} entangle lighting with object identity, as they cannot disentangle illuminant semantics from training data.